cjripple/DH110-SEM1F/assignment06/README.md

 ### Step 01 - Get Familiar With the Tool

 Thanks to all the in-class assignments, as well as my previous design experience, I have a strong grasp on how to use the Figma platform, and it's advanced features like corner roundness, prototype interactivity, and more.
 I did spend some time reviewing the last lecture and the documentation she provided, so I could fully grasp how to use the grid tools and other Figma features better.
+More specifically, I did some research on how to use the "Componen" feature on Figma.

 ### Step 02 - Utilize the Tool

+#### Flagship Protoype

+This is the main prototyped that is being created and highlighted during this project.
+You can see more design breakdowns and design decisions happening below.